Generation Z is the youngest and hottest consumer market to target right now, and also one of the most challenging to reach.

 A prestigious stock photography agency specialized in exclusive and very high-end imagery.
 They have great Gen Z content, such as their collection from partners Adolescent.

 Marketing for Gen Z: Stock Images Are Up for the Challenge

-As you can gather from this article, Generation Z visual marketing is quite the challenge, as this group of people can be very selective and demanding.
+As you can gather from this article, Generation Z visual marketing is quite a challenge, as this group of people can be very selective and demanding.